wqld/pmz/README.md

 # panmunzom
-Connect local dev to Kubernetes
+Enables access to Kubernetes services via their service domain (e.g., name.namespace.svc) from your local machine